David Rees (rugby union, born 1974)

-David Rees (born 15 October 1974) is a former Bristol Rugby player, currently playing for Clifton, who gained 11 caps for England between 1997 and 1999, scoring three tries.
+David Rees (born 15 October 1974) is a former Bristol Rugby player, who gained 11 caps for England between 1997 and 1999, scoring three tries.

 Sale where he was first selected to play for England.
 Fourth cap on 6 December 1997 at Twickenham when facing legendary Jonah Lomu.
 With about 5 minutes gone, New Zealand won a penalty in their own 22.
 The All black fly-half Andrew Mehrtens kicked cross-field and found Rees on his right wing.
 Rees counter-attacked, chipped over the head of Lomu.
 He collected the ball, sidestepped round Zinzan Brooke's cover tackle and scored in the corner.
-The try sparked England on to a 23-9 half-time lead, though the All Blacks fought back in the second half with the match ending in a 26-26 draw.
+The try sparked England on to a 23-9 half-time lead, though the All Blacks fought back in the second half with the match ending in a 26–26 draw.

 He also scored two tries against Wales in a 1998 Five Nations Championship game.

 In 1999 he moved to Bristol, and moved to Leeds Tykes in 2003 after Bristol were relegated.
 Later, in 2006, he moved to Newbury R.F.C.
-In the 2008-2009 season he joined Clifton where he is still playing.
+In the 2008–2009 season he joined Clifton.